Posted on 3rd February, 2020

 The best relationship to invest time in is yourself.
 There is no other person in this world like you, that's how special you are.
 Practicing self-love is a practice.
 It takes time to develop and for it to become a routine or habit.

-The most powerful and impactful thing for my life has been meditation.
-When I feel connected to Source, I am at peace.
+The most powerful and impactful thing in my life has been meditation.
 Practicing being closer to Spirit brings me closer to who I am.
 I've been in times of deep transition and the one practice that kept me going was meditation.
 When the monkey mind quiets down I am at peace throughout my mind, body, and spirit.
+When I feel connected to Source during my psychic readings, I am at peace.

 I encourage you this Valentine's Day to not seek love from another or even from your spouse, but to practice the relationship with YOU.
 You are incredible.